-The teacher replied with a polite, smart, and intelligent response, "I was expecting you to participate in the Zoom meetings like your classmates".
-His choice of vocabulary lent an air of politeness, and, instead of asking Huda directly, focused on his high expectations of her to spare her any embarrassment and to avoid making her uncomfortable/causing her emotional distress.
-He employed a discourse tool known as "softening speech".
-The way the teacher posed the question indicates his awareness that language can positively influence how the addressee interacts with the addresser (as we will see later in how Huda interacts with him).
-Huda replied "Daddy lost his job because of the pandemic and our internet got cut off", implying that the family’s economic situation is so difficult that they cannot pay the internet bill.
-On the one hand, she was interacting in the conversation, but on the other hand, she did not confess the real reason she was not doing her online classes, as she did not wish to talk about her mental health situation at that time.
+The teacher replied with a response that was at once polite and intelligent, “I was expecting you to participate in the Zoom meetings like your classmates.”
+His choice of words lends him an air of politeness; instead of asking Huda directly what had happened, he focused on his high expectations of her, thereby sparing her any possible embarrassment and avoiding making her uncomfortable or causing her undue emotional distress.
+The discourse tool the teacher employed here is known as “softening speech.”
+The manner in which the teacher posed the question indicates his awareness that language can positively influence how the addressee interacts with the addresser (as we will see later in Huda’s interactions with him).
+Huda replied “Daddy lost his job because of the pandemic and our internet got cut off,” implying that the family’s economic situation was so difficult that they could not pay the internet bill.
+On the one hand, she was interacting in the conversation, but on the other hand, she did not confess the real reason she was not attending her online classes, indicating that she did not wish to talk about her mental health situation at that time.

-The teacher continued his socio-emotional communication to try to indirectly help her by saying "Ok, Huda.
+The teacher continued his socio-emotional communication, trying to help her indirectly, saying: “Ok, Huda.
 I’m going to speak to you every day on the phone to check in on you and fill you in on what your classmates are learning.
-Try to do the classwork so you understand the subjects and we return to normal".
-Since she did not confess the real reason, and because the teacher is stressing his interest in her education, Huda feels reassured and motivated to continue learning.
-The teacher added "I’ll send you the worksheets with Manal since she lives the closest to you.
+Try to do the classwork so you understand the subjects and we return to normal.”
+Since she did not admit the real reason for her absence, and because the teacher stressed his interest in her education, Huda feels reassured and motivated to continue learning.
+The teacher added “I’ll send you the worksheets with Manal since she lives the closest to you.
 She will drop off the daily assignments for you.
 Be sure to wear the mask when you open the door for her.
-Please let me know if you have any problems".
-As we have already said, the teacher is practical, implementing steps to solve the problem with Huda’s best interests in mind.
+Please let me know if you have any problems.”
+As we have already noted above, the teacher is practical, implementing steps to solve the problem with Huda’s best interests in mind.

 11.3 Linguistic and Educational Aspects of the Third Dilemma